annelisesaive/DeepFooding-CDL/README.md

 ### Step 1: Discover the DeepLabCut package in depth

 To get familiar with DeepLabCut, I recommend
+(1) reading the scientific papers describing the protocol and the incentives of the toolbox especially the [Nature Protocol paper](https://www.nature.com/articles/s41596-019-0176-0).
+You can find all relevant papers (starting with "0_") in the papers directory
-(1) reading the [Nature Protocol paper](https://www.nature.com/articles/s41596-019-0176-0) describing the toolbox (2) checking out the documentation page of the package [here](https://deeplabcut.github.io/DeepLabCut/docs/intro.html) and the quick [video](https://www.youtube.com/watch?v=A9qZidI7tL8) detailing how to navigate the docs
+(2) checking out the documentation page of the package [here](https://deeplabcut.github.io/DeepLabCut/docs/intro.html) and the quick [video](https://www.youtube.com/watch?v=A9qZidI7tL8) detailing how to navigate the docs
 (3) following the [Course](https://github.com/DeepLabCut/DeepLabCut-Workshop-Materials/blob/master/DLCcourse.md) about the science of DeepLabCut and how to use it.
 Consider having a look at the DEMO JupyterNotebooks.